 Like Edison, Armstrong has a longtime interest in how physicians can use technology to improve patients’ health.
 “My motivation is to ensure that patients in different locations have equal access to high-quality care,” she says.
 Because she sees access to care and quality of care as the keys to successful treatment, she calls the results of the study “exciting.”

-The findings should convince skeptics that teledermatology works.
-Even diagnostically, says Armstrong, “we’re able to get it right most of the time, because most patients have a limited number of conditions that make up the majority of diagnoses.
+These findings help to support the idea that teledermatology can be beneficial for patients with psoriasis.
+Even diagnostically, says Armstrong, “We’re able to get it right most of the time, because most patients have a limited number of conditions that make up the majority of diagnoses.
 And partly, it’s due to improvements in digital imaging technology.”

 The ability to diagnose diseases that present on the skin via digital photography depends, above all, on the quality of the images, she explains.
 “That’s the main challenge.
 But in the near future, we’ll have systems capable of ‘judging’ whether an image is acceptable or not.
 That technology is already being used by banking phone apps that can tell if the image of a check is acceptably clear.
 Soon, similar technology will be available at the dermatologist’s office.”